Orion (constellation): Belt

 Orion's Belt, or The Belt of Orion, is an asterism within the constellation.
 It consists of three bright stars: Alnitak (Zeta Orionis), Alnilam (Epsilon Orionis), and Mintaka (Delta Orionis).
 Alnitak is around 800 light-years away from Earth, 100,000 times more luminous than the Sun, and shines with a magnitude of 1.8; much of its radiation is in the ultraviolet range, which the human eye cannot see.
 Alnilam is approximately 2,000 light-years from Earth, shines with a magnitude of 1.70, and with an ultraviolet light that is 375,000 times more luminous than the Sun.
 Mintaka is 915 light-years away and shines with a magnitude of 2.21.
 It is 90,000 times more luminous than the Sun and is a double star: the two orbit each other every 5.73 days.
 In the Northern Hemisphere, Orion's Belt is best visible in the night sky during the month of January at around 9:00 pm, when it is approximately around the local meridian.

 Just southwest of Alnitak lies Sigma Orionis, a multiple star system composed of five stars that have a combined apparent magnitude of 3.7 and lying at a distance of 1150 light-years.
 Southwest of Mintaka lies the quadruple star Eta Orionis.

 Sword

 Orion's Sword contains the Orion Nebula, the Messier 43 nebula, Sh 2-279 (also known as the Running Man Nebula), and the stars Theta Orionis, Iota Orionis, and 42 Orionis.

 Head

 Three stars comprise a small triangle that marks the head.
 The apex is marked by Meissa (Lambda Orionis), a hot blue giant of spectral type O8 III and apparent magnitude 3.54, which lies some 1100 light-years distant.
-Phi-1 and Phi-2 Orionis make up the base.
+Phi^{1} Orionis and Phi^{2} Orionis make up the base.
 Also nearby is the young star FU Orionis.